WallCaster/WallCaster/doc/analisis-report.md

 ```

 > Ce diagrame représente le scénario dans lequel l'administarteur configure les paramètres de filtrage (mots clés, période de temps, etc.).
 Après avoir validé, il y a une confirmation de la part du système que la configuration a été enregistrée.

+> This diagram shows the scenario where the administrator configure the parameters of filtering (keyword, period of time, etc.).
+After validation, there is a configuration from the system that the configuration was registered.

 - Scénario d'Exception